Rudnik (mountain): Mining

 In connection with the mining process, an artificial lake was formed in the village of Majdan.
 In 1953 a tailings dam was built in order to accumulate the byproducts.
 It separates the flotation reservoir from the valley of the Despotovica river, which flows through the town of Gornji Milanovac (8 km downstream), and from the Ibar Highway.
 The dam was built on the small stream of Rudnički potok.
 The lake is not open for public use.
 It is 1,000 m long, 300 m wide and covers an area of 30 ha.
 The tailings is a result of 264,000 tons of ore which is being treated yearly in the mine: lead, zinc, copper and traces of silver.

 Considering the burst of the dam as a potential catastrophe, since the tailings would flood Gornji Milanovac, the dam has been upgraded in time.
-It is fit to survive the earthquake of the 9.0 magnitude on Richter scale.
+It is fit to survive an earthquake of the 9.0 magnitude on Richter scale.
 In 2013 devices for early notification in case of a quake were installed and are directly connected to the state seismology institute.
 During the major 2014 Southeast Europe floods, the lake accumulated additional 860.000 m3 of water, which would otherwise flood the town.
 The flood wave from the slopes of the Rudnik was damped and effectively prolonged over five days instead of sweeping all at once.
 The treating apparatus allows for the clean water to be let through the dam into the Despotovica river.
 Several projects are being developed.
 In 2018 a new system for evacuation of the water in case of emergency will be installed, while by 2023 a new plant will be built which will further treat the wastewaters.

 By 2017, the lead and zinc mine "Rudnik" became one of the most successful mining companies in Serbia, notable for exporting 100% of its products.
 In December 2017 it was announced that the largest ore body in the history of the mine was discovered.
 With 400.000 tons of the colored metals ore, it will be enough for the exploitation of 5 years and should begin in 2019.
 It is a high quality ore, with the content of 6-10% of zinc, lead and silver.